Voter Engagement at the University of Baltimore

 You can still vote!
 Early voting now allows individuals who are eligible but not yet registered to register and vote.

-To learn more about polling locations, identification needed to register and more, visit our Voter Information and Registration page.
+To learn more about polling locations, identification needed to register and more, visit My Vote Everywhere.

 Civic and democratic engagement are central to the mission of higher education and the values of the University of Baltimore.
 While these types of engagement embody a wide variety of activities, participation in local, state, and federal elections is a real and tangible way for our students, staff and faculty to affect our community.
-The Office of Transitions and Community Engagement is committed to ensuring that the UB community always has access to resources and information to be fully prepared to take part in the democratic process.
+The Rosenberg Center for Student Involvement is committed to ensuring that the UB community always has access to resources and information to be fully prepared to take part in the democratic process.

 "Democracy cannot succeed unless those who express their choice are prepared to choose wisely.
 The real safeguard of democracy, therefore, is education."